AlphaByte-dev/alphabyte-website/README.md

 <a id="tech-stack"></a>
 ## ⚙️ Tech Stack
-* [Gulp](http://gulpjs.com) is a task runner to automate the development workflow.
-* [Sass](https://sass-lang.com/) is a CSS preprocessor that gives CSS many superpowers.
 * HTML, CSS, JavaScript
+* [Gulp](http://gulpjs.com) - a task runner to automate the development workflow.
+* [Sass](https://sass-lang.com/) - a CSS preprocessor that gives CSS many superpowers.

 <a id="environment-setup"></a>
 ## 🔨 Environment Setup